MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

         Learn more about Application Insights configuration with ApplicationInsights.config here: http://go.microsoft.com/fwlink/?LinkID=513840
       -->
-      <ConnectionString>Copy connection string from Application Insights Resource Overview</ConnectionString>
+      <ConnectionString>Copy the connection string from your Application Insights resource</ConnectionString>
     </ApplicationInsights>
     ```

+1. Add the connection string.
+This can be done in two ways.

+    * (Recommended) Set the connection string in configuration:

-4. Before the closing `</ApplicationInsights>` tag, add the connection string for your Application Insights resource.
+        Before the closing `</ApplicationInsights>` tag in *ApplicationInsights.config*, add the connection string for your Application Insights resource.
 You can find your connection string on the overview pane of the newly created Application Insights resource.

         ```xml
-    <ConnectionString>Copy connection string from Application Insights Resource Overview</ConnectionString>
+        <ConnectionString>Copy the connection string from your Application Insights resource</ConnectionString>
         ```

+    * Set the connection string in code:

+        ```csharp
+        var configuration = new TelemetryConfiguration
+        {
+            ConnectionString = "Copy the connection string from your Application Insights resource" };
+        ```

-5. At the same level of your project as the *ApplicationInsights.config* file, create a folder called *ErrorHandler* with a new C# file called *AiHandleErrorAttribute.cs*.
+1. At the same level of your project as the *ApplicationInsights.config* file, create a folder called *ErrorHandler* with a new C# file called *AiHandleErrorAttribute.cs*.
 The contents of the file look like this:

     ```csharp
     using System;